DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.exfiltration.ami-sharing.md

+---
+title: Exfiltrate an AMI by AMI Sharing
+---

 # Exfiltrate an AMI by AMI Sharing

 Platform: AWS